Constraints on Neutrino Mass and Light Degrees of Freedom in Extended Cosmological Parameter Spaces: Introduction

 Beyond the vanilla parameters and the three additional parameters $\{\neff, \sumnu, w\}$, we relax the commonly employed strong inflation prior on the universal curvature $\Omega_k$ and running of the spectral index $\nrun$.
 Given that most popular models of inflation predict $|{\nrun}| \lsim 10^{-3}$~\cite{Kosowsky:1995aa,Baumann:2008aq} and $|\Omega_k| \lsim 10^{-4}$ (e.g.~\cite{liddlelyth,weinberg,Baumann:2008aq}), at the level of precision of present CMB data it is generally justified to fix these two parameters to their fiducial values of zero.
 However, given the mild preference for $\neff > 3$~\cite{Komatsu:2010fb, dunkleyact, Keisler:2011aw}, we allow for the possible existence of inflationary models with large curvature or running.
 In particular, $|\Omega_k| \sim 10^{-2}$ may be generated in models of open inflation in the context of string cosmology~\cite{Freivogel:2005vv,Baumann:2008aq}, while a large negative running may be produced by multiple fields, temporary breakdown of slow-roll, or several distinct stages of inflation~\cite{Easther:2006tv,Burgess:2005sb,Joy:2007na,Baumann:2008aq}.

 Among alternatives to the cosmological constant with $w = -1$, the most popular are scalar field models with potentials tailored to give rise to late-time acceleration and current equation of state for the dark energy, $w$, close to -1~\cite{Ford:1987de, Ratra:1987rm, Wetterich88, Peebles:1987ek, Zlatev, Ferreira, Caldwell:1997ii, Chiba}.
 Like a cosmological constant, these models are fine-tuned to have dark energy dominate today.
-However, the requirement $w \gtrsim -1$ currently, does not imply that dark energy was sub-dominant at earlier times, specifically redshift $z \gtrsim 2$, where we have no direct constraints.
+However, the requirement $w \gtrsim -1$ currently, does not imply that dark energy was negligible at earlier times, specifically redshift $z \gtrsim 2$, where we have no direct constraints.
 Given the degeneracy between dark energy and the sum of neutrino masses, we further consider a model that describes dark energy as non-negligible in the early universe in Sec.~\ref{subformafive}.

-We describe our analysis method in Section~2.
-In Section~3, we provide constraints on a $\Lambda$CDM model with three massive neutrinos and additional light degrees of freedom, then follow up with successive additions of a constant dark energy equation of state, universal curvature, running of the spectral index, and primordial helium abundance (all parameters defined in Table~\ref{table:priors}).
+We describe our analysis method in Section~\ref{methform}.
+In Section~\ref{resultlabel}, we provide constraints on a $\Lambda$CDM model with three massive neutrinos and additional light degrees of freedom, then follow up with successive additions of a constant dark energy equation of state, universal curvature, running of the spectral index, and primordial helium abundance (all parameters defined in Table~\ref{table:priors}).
 We also explore the constraints for a time-varying dark energy equation of state, including an early dark energy model.
-Lastly, we compare the constraints from present data to that expected for Planck.
-Section~4 concludes with a discussion of our findings.
+Lastly, we compare the constraints from present data to the constraints expected from the Planck experiment.
+Section~\ref{conclusionlabel} concludes with a discussion of our findings.